- Currently serving: Mangochi, Malawi

 Doug courted Barb while in Guatemala, and they married in the U.S. in 1983 during their furlough.
 A year later, the Lord redirected them into pastoral ministry in the U.S. They sensed God may be using this time to build their experience before eventually calling them overseas again.

 After 15 years in pastoral ministry, the Lord confirmed his call for them to be involved in frontier church planting in Malawi.
 They arrived in Malawi in 2000 to begin immersing themselves in the language and culture.
 Initially residing in the Mpalume Village missions house, they eventually came to live in the town of Mangochi, near Lake Malawi.

 On September 15, 2001, while riding her bicycle to visit a widowed friend, Barb lost her balance and fell off a shaky bridge into an 18-foot ravine.
 She broke her back in two places and was eventually flown to South Africa for stabilizing surgery and two months of rehabilitation.
 Despite enduring paralysis, the Millers thank God for the body of Christ worldwide whose prayers and support have enabled them to move forward into God’s purposes.

 They are indebted to the trailblazing and sacrificial efforts of the BIC missionaries who have gone before them.
 Thanks to the Lord’s grace and a wonderfully encouraging family, home church, missions organization, national Church, individual and congregational supporters, prayer partners, teammates, and local colleagues, they have seen fruit in their ministry.
-Despite many challenges, the Lord has opened doors and hearts, leading to evangelistic and discipleship groups in over a dozen villages.
+Despite many challenges, the Lord has opened doors and hearts, leading to evangelistic and discipleship groups in approximately 20 villages.
 Through prayer evangelism, chronological teaching, and grassroots compassion, the Millers seek to encourage an emerging “movement of multiplication.”